 Transfers and Withdrawal from Penn

-Students who wish to apply for an internal transfer between any of the four undergraduate schools should meet with an advisor in their home school as well as an advisor of the school they wish to enter.
-Applicants should be prepared to discuss why the curriculum of the school to which they are applying for transfer is a good fit for their academic interests and goals.
+Students who wish to apply for an internal transfer between any of the four undergraduate schools should meet with an advisor in the school to which they are applying.
+Applicants should be prepared to discuss why the curriculum of the target school is a good fit for their academic interests and goals.

 - Students are not eligible for transfer until they have completed 8 c.u. (or two semesters, whichever comes later) at Penn.

 - Applications for internal transfer will not normally be considered after the end of the sophomore year.